Cloaking In SEO: An Ultimate Guide

 It Can Damage Your Brand

-It can also hurt your brand reputation, as users may perceive you as untrustworthy or dishonest if they suspect that you are using cloaking tactics to manipulate search results.
+It can also hurt your brand reputation, as users may perceive you as untrustworthy or dishonest if they suspect you are using cloaking tactics to manipulate search results.

 Several different methods can be used to determine if a site is cloaking.
 These may include :